bombseb/artscrapper/README.md

 ## Description

-This program automatically downloads an artwork and turns it into an icon for an artist's directory containing albums and audiofiles.
+This program automatically downloads artworks and turns them into icons for artist's directories containing albums and audiofiles.

 For the moment, the supported file manager is Dolphin.
-The image is searched on fanart.tv.
+For each selected directories The image is searched on fanart.tv.
 If the search is unsuccessful, a second search is performed on Deezer.
 The image is then downloaded and saved in the artist's directory.
-A .directory file is then created.
+A **.directory** file is then created.
 This file is specific to Dolphin and is used to define the downloaded image as the directory icon.

 ## Installation